-In B&NES over half (55.7%) of adults are estimated to be obese or overweight, which is lower than the UK national average 2.
-However B&NES has a higher than national average of reception-aged children who are obese or overweight (23%) and therefore addressing childhood obesity is a particular priority for our district2.
-Elderly people are also vulnerable to diet-related ill-health and suffer disproportionately from malnutrition1.
+In B&NES over half (55.7%) of adults are estimated to be obese or overweight, which is lower than the UK national average (B&NES Council, 2014).
+However B&NES has a higher than national average of reception-aged children who are obese or overweight (23%) and therefore addressing childhood obesity is a particular priority for our district (B&NES Council 2014).
+Elderly people are also vulnerable to dietrelated ill-health and suffer disproportionately from malnutrition (B&NES Council 2012).

 Diet-related health inequalities are apparent in B&NES with poor diet and unhealthy weight disproportionately affecting residents who live in areas of multiple deprivation and children who are from a black or ethnic minority background (See appendix 6).
-People living on low incomes are also more likely to formula feed their babies11 and wean earlier than 6 months - a behaviour which is associated with elevated weight gain in infants12.
+People living on low incomes in B&NES are also more likely to formula feed their babies and wean earlier than 6 months - a behaviour which is associated with elevated weight gain in infants.